 Policing, fire and rescue

 Your bill tells you how much of your council tax bill goes towards policing, fire and rescue across the whole of Essex.
 You must pay these amounts, even if you have not used these services directly.
 They are shown on your bill as:

 - Essex Fire Authority – this is Essex County Fire and Rescue Service

-- Police & C C For Essex – this is Essex Police and the Police and Crime Commissioner for Essex
+- Police & C C For Essex – this is Essex Police and the Police, Fire and Crime Commissioner for Essex

 Total amount payable

-The 'Maximum gross amount payable' is the total you must pay for the whole year, before any discounts, exemptions or premiums have been applied.
+If your bill shows a 'Maximum gross amount payable', this is the amount to be paid for the whole year before any discounts, exemptions or premiums have been applied.

 If you have claimed a discount or exemption, or if you must pay an extra premium, then this will be shown in the box below and will either reduce or increase the total bill.

 The amount shown as 'Total' or 'Total Outstanding' is your bill after any discounts, exemptions or premiums have been applied – it is the total amount you must pay.

 To find out about discounts, exemptions or premiums, go to: